KaijieZhang0831/DSC180A-Methodology-4/index.md

 ## **Q2: Describe a potential investigation you would like to pursue for your Quarter 2 Project.**

-I plan to extend the theme from Quarter 1 by designing and experimenting with **new information retrieval architectures** aimed at improving the performance of **LLMs as information extractors**.
+I plan to extend the theme from Quarter 1 by designing and experimenting with **new information retrieval (IR) architectures** aimed at improving the performance of **LLMs as information extractors**.
 My focus will be on building retrieval pipelines that can mitigate content rot and maintain semantic relevance across longer contexts.

 ---